deepmodeling/deepmd-kit/doc/install/install-from-source.md

 The C++ interface of DeePMD-kit was tested with compiler gcc >= 4.8.
 It is noticed that the I-Pi support is only compiled with gcc >= 4.8.

 First the C++ interface of Tensorflow should be installed.
-It is noted that the version of Tensorflow should be in consistent with the python interface.
+It is noted that the version of Tensorflow should be consistent with the python interface.
 You may follow [the instruction](install-tf.2.3.md) to install the corresponding C++ interface.

 ### Install the DeePMD-kit's C++ interface